philgapp/sigma-backend-api/README.md

-# Sigma Option Tracker App
+# Sigma Option Tracker - Backend API

-Sigma Option Fund presents the Sigma Option Tracker.
+Sigma Option Tracker backend API.
 A full app meant to replace all the spreadsheets folks use to track options trades with better reporting, UI/UX, etc.

 The app has two parts for now, a GraphQL NodeJS backend API and a React frontend.